 Lily is a voice-controlled smart speaker that lets you have interactive conversations with an AI system in order to easily learn Chinese without using flash cards or having to take a class.

 It translates in real-time and has various learning levels- from beginner to advanced- along with voice games for fun learning.
 If you do happen to pronounce a word incorrectly, it even does pronunciation correction and features an app that lets you see written words.
-It
+It sounds, and somewhat looks, like a new type of voice-assistant, such as Amazon’s Echo.

 But, there are some flaws and drawbacks in design and function that you should know about before you decide to support this project.